syncfusion-content/javascript-docs/js/RichTextEditor/Toolbar-Support.md

 * Subscript and Superscript
 * Text with subscript and superscript placed after or before the baseline respectively.
 * Font options
-* Font Name [http://docs.cksource.com/CKEditor_3.x/Users_Guide/Styling/Font –](http://docs.cksource.com/CKEditor_3.x/Users_Guide/Styling/Font –) Typeface that is applied to the document text.
+* Font Name - To change the font type of text.
-* Font Size [http://docs.cksource.com/CKEditor_3.x/Users_Guide/Styling/Size –](http://docs.cksource.com/CKEditor_3.x/Users_Guide/Styling/Size –) Determines how big or small the text will be.
+* Font Size - To change the size of text.
 * Format
 * Predefined sets of formatting features that can be applied to block and to make elements of the document inline.
 * Upper & lower case conversion